basshelal/AnimationVectorizer/notes.md

 * Figure out a decent way to quantitatively measure results (quality and compression)

-* Look into using hardware acceleration ie GPU based execution, the speedups may be marginal for the effort but, it's a super cool thing to explore and write about on the report
+* Look into using hardware acceleration ie GPU based execution, the speedups may be marginal for the effort but, it's a super cool thing to explore and write about on the report.
+This is much harder than it should be, leave it for much later if we have any time to play around with it.

 ### Region Detection